alleyinteractive/wp-component-library/README.md

 #### `examples`

-An array of objects, each of which should have a `_title` property that defines the title for the example in the admin, and otherwise contains key/value pairs for props.
+An array of objects, each of which should have a `title` property that defines the title for the example in the admin, and a `props` property that contains key/value pairs for prop values.

 #### `props`